 The degree of anisotropy and co-rotation of satellite systems in NewHorizon is striking.
 In this section, we explore the potential origins of this trend, in particular, we analyze how MW systems interplay with the gas dynamics of their larger-scale environment.
 We focus on two different types of environmental scales: {\it ``local"} streams of gas, extracted with \texttt{DisPerSE} from resolved gas density ($\Delta x = 14$ kpc) in the first megaparsecs around the system (2-4\, Mpc, from $R_{\rm vir}$ to $6-10\, R_{\rm vir}$), and {\it ``cosmic"} filaments, extracted with \texttt{DisPerSE} from the gas density smoothed over hundreds of kpc within a 20 Mpc box corresponding to the full NewHorizon volume (see Methods \ref{sec:filament_identification} and Appendix.~\ref{appendix:stream-plane} for details).

 Figure \ref{fig:mainmap} shows the main sample of cosmic filaments (in yellow) overlaid on a projected map of the gas density in NewHorizon.
-Zoom-in inserts further show the local streams (in white) overlaid on the resolved gas density of one example system, system 5.
+Zoom-in inserts further show the local streams (in white) overlaid on the resolved gas density of one example system, System 5.
 System 5 displays a relatively small network of streams, typical of systems with stellar mass below $10^{11}\, \mathbf{M_{\odot}}$ .

-Appendix.~\ref{appendix:connectivity} further highlights the variety of local and cosmic environments two Milky Way Mass systems can have, even in an otherwise average density simulation like NewHorizon.
-Indeed, it illustrates a general trend within our sample: despite the narrow halo and stellar mass range we consider, MW-mass systems exhibit a broad range of stream connectivity (number of streams entering the virial radius of the system).
+Appendix.~\ref{appendix:connectivity} further highlights the variety of local and cosmic environments two Milky Way Mass (and above) systems can have, even in an otherwise average density simulation like NewHorizon.
+Indeed, it illustrates a general trend within our sample: despite the narrow halo and stellar mass range we consider, Milky-Way to Cen A mass systems exhibit a broad range of stream connectivity (number of streams entering the virial radius of the system).
 It shows that stream connectivity increases sharply with central stellar mass.
-Once again, this trend in variance is consistent with the fact that, albeit narrow, the Milky Way mass range encompasses several transition masses central to galaxy evolution.
+Once again, this trend in variance is consistent with the fact that, albeit narrow, the Milky Way to Cen A mass range encompasses several transition masses central to galaxy evolution.
 Unsurprisingly, we find that slightly lower-mass, less connected systems tend to show more anisotropic distributions of satellites, in line with the fact that they are not at a node of multiple misaligned filaments.

 In the next sections, we investigate the links between the geometric arrangement of local streams, cosmic filaments, and satellites.